withastro/docs/src/pages/en/core-concepts/astro-components.md

 ```

-Use a `slot="my-slot"` attribute on the child element that you want to pass through to a matching `<slot name="my-slot"`> placeholder in your component.
+Use a `slot="my-slot"` attribute on the child element that you want to pass through to a matching `<slot name="my-slot" />` placeholder in your component.

 > ⚠️ This only works when you’re passing slots to other Astro components.
 Learn more about including other [UI framework components](en/guides/framework-components) in Astro files.